-Anybody who’s been in Barcelona or anywhere around Catalonia between November and March has probably heard about calçots (the “ç” pronounced as an “s”).
+Anybody who’s been in Barcelona or anywhere around Catalonia between November and March is likely to know what are calcots (or calçots really).
 Regardless of the major impact this foodie ritual has on the Catalan society, the vast majority of the travellers visiting Barcelona don’t get to know what it is.
 Most importantly, how to eat it!
 Quite frankly, there isn’t much mystery behind this local treat: it’s simple, fun and delicious!
 Basically, it´s a barbecue of onions.

 Barcelona is a year round destination, so naturally at BrightSide we host a lot of visitors in the winter time too.
 Throughout this season, the abundance of references to the calçots intrigues our fellow travellers and the question is inevitable.
 What are calçots and calçotada?